Wolfgang Abendroth: Political activism in the 1960s and 1970s

 Abendroth was one of the founders of the Socialist Union.
 He served as the first chairman of the executive board of that organization.
-Together with Ernst Bloch, Ossip K. Flechtheim and Erich Kästner he was a member of the board of trustees of the Campaign for Democracy and Disarmament (Kampagne für Demokratie und Abrüstung) in West Germany at the end of the 1960s.
+Together with Ernst Bloch, Ossip K. Flechtheim, and Erich Kästner, he was a member of the board of trustees of the Campaign for Democracy and Disarmament (Kampagne für Demokratie und Abrüstung) in West Germany at the end of the 1960s.

 Furthermore, as a member of the initiative committee of defense attorneys in political criminal matters headed by Walter Ammann, he campaigned for the lifting of the KPD ban and for the re-admission of a communist party in the Federal Republic of Germany.
-After the DKP was constituted, he was a member of the scientific advisory board of the Frankfurt am Main-based DKP Institute for Marxist Studies and Research (IMSF) together with other representatives of the so-called Marburg School and DKP-related scientists from other cities in the Federal Republic.
+After the DKP was constituted, he was a member of the scientific advisory board of the Frankfurt am Main–based DKP Institute for Marxist Studies and Research (IMSF) together with other representatives of the so-called Marburg School and DKP-related scientists from other cities in the Federal Republic.
 In 1967, Abendroth was a member of the Russell Tribunal set up by the English philosopher Bertrand Russell to investigate war crimes in Vietnam.

-Abendroth is considered one of the main proponents of the student rebellion of the 1960s, although he never agreed with revolutionary aspirations of an (intellectual) minority.
+Abendroth is considered one of the main proponents of the student rebellion of the 1960s, although he never agreed with the revolutionary aspirations of an (intellectual) minority.
 His hopes were always aimed at revolutionizing the labor movement.
 The "Association of Democratic Scientists", which he co-founded as a reaction to the Marburg Manifesto, was therefore intended to protect individual freedom of research from attacks by society.

-After his retirement he taught at the Academy of Labor in Frankfurt am Main.
-At times he was on the board of the Association of German Constitutional Law Teachers.
+After his retirement, he taught at the Academy of Labor in Frankfurt am Main.
+At times, he was on the board of the Association of German Constitutional Law Teachers.
 Abendroth was one of the founding members of the Martin Niemöller Foundation, which was established in 1974.

 Under surveillance

-In 2017 approximately 100,000 pages of documents were leaked to the Süddeutsche Zeitung (SZ) with information related to the activities of Reinhard Gehlen (1902-1979).
+In 2017, approximately 100,000 pages of documents were leaked to the Süddeutsche Zeitung (SZ) with information related to the activities of Reinhard Gehlen (1902–1979).
 Gehlen, who was a prominent Nazi before World War II, became the leader of the CIA-affiliated, anti-communist, Gehlen Organisation (1946–56) and, later, from 1956 onwards the Head of the German Federal Intelligence Service (BND).
-According to the leaked documents, Reinhard Gehlen personally authorized the conduct of physical surveillance of Prof. Wolfgang Abendroth.
+According to the leaked documents, Reinhard Gehlen personally authorized the conduct of physical surveillance of Abendroth.
 According to a report on Gehlen's activities: